Skip to content

 1. Client: confirm it is active and attached to the expected hub.

-2. Connection file: confirm the app or device has the current private file.
+3. Connection file: confirm the app or device has the current private file if that path is used.

 A client is ready when: